Chłodnik: Cold Beet Soup

 by Buffy Owens

 Chłodnik (pronounced h-wo-d-neek, meaning cooler) is perfect for those hot summer days.
-Plus, this lacto-fortified bowl of flavor will nourish you gut with each bite.
-And because the soup is in a lacto-fremented kefir or buttermilk base, it keeps well for over a week or more as the live pro-biotic bacteria feed on the sugary starches in the veggies.
+Plus, this lacto-fortified bowl of flavor will nourish your gut with each bite.
+And because the soup is in a lacto-fremented kefir or buttermilk base, it keeps well for nearly a week as the live probiotic bacteria feed on the sugary starches in the veggies.
 It's one of those great dishes that can nourish your palate for days on end.

-I usually double or triple the recipe below so that we can sip and chew throughout te week.
+I usually double or triple the recipe below so that we can sip and chew throughout the week.

 Chłodnik: Cold Beet Soup Recipe